Set-RDMSystemSettingsTags

 [-Confirm] [<CommonParameters>]

-Set the system tag list for the data source.
+Set the system tag list for the workspace.
 This replaces all existing system tags.
 System tags help organize and find related entries, improving search, filters, and dashboard overviews.
 System tags can be assigned to entries across all vaults.

 Tags containing spaces are automatically quoted.
 Duplicate tags (case-insensitive) are removed.
 Tag names cannot contain the " character.
 Whitespace is trimmed from tag names.